-Lentils (known in India as Dals) are small lens shaped seeds and belong to the legume family.
-It is a yearly crop and major producers of different types of lentils are India and Canada.
-Different types of lentils are available worldwide which come in a variety of colors and shapes and each one of them has its own nutritional value.
+Lentils are small lens shaped seeds and belong to the legume family.
+It is a yearly crop and many different types of lentils are found in India and Canada.
+Lentils hindi name is Dal.
+There are numerous health benefits from lentils and they come in a variety of colors and shapes.

-Due to numerous health benefits of lentils, an Indian thali (plate) is never complete without Dal and it is extremely popular in north as well as south India.
-Variety of dishes are prepared with different kinds of lentils and all are amazingly delicious.
-They can be cooked to consume directly, or sprouted (why sprout?) or made into a batter for wraps (recipe for lentil wrap or lentil soup).
-There are several health benefits of lentils that make them a must-have in your child’s daily diet.
+Due to numerous health benefits from lentils, an Indian thali (plate) is never complete without Dal (Lentils hindi name) and it is extremely popular in north as well as south India.
+You can prepare a variety of dishes with different kinds of lentils and all are amazingly delicious.
+One can either cook to consume lentils directly, or sprout them (why sprout?) or make them into a batter for wraps (recipe for lentil wrap or lentil soup).
+There are several health benefits from lentils for kids that make them a must-have in your child’s daily diet.

 The following nutrition information is provided by the USDA (United States deptt. of agriculture):